jordonpapello-beep/chocolate-database/README.md

 # chocolate-database
-* This repository contains the complete database management system (DBSM) schema and automation logic for a high-volume retail environment (500k+ records).
+* This repository contains the complete database management system (DBMS) schema and automation logic for a high-volume retail environment (500k+ records).
 The project focuses on Database Normalization, Automated Financial Calculations, and Strict Data Integrity through the use of advanced SQL features.

 * All of the TABLES, VIEWS, and STORED PROCEDURES are available to view as CSV files within this repository. **Most of the data is limited to 1000 rows so as to keep the file size low (with the exception of the original imported data).
 Also note that the `sales` table had to be slpit into two parts because of the file size.** I believe this is long enough to get the general idea of the contents of the TABLES/VIEWS/PROCEDURES that would have exceeded this chosen LIMIT.
 The `sales` table has ~500,000 rows of data, and the `customers` table has ~50,000 rows of data.

-* **This projects files are split into two parts: `RetailDBSM.sql`, and `main.sql`.** The purpose of **`RetailDBSM.sql`** is to have a file where all Data Definition Language (DDL) and back-end structure for the DBSM is located: database/table creations, data import/cleaning, and definitions for triggers/views/stored procedures.
-The purpose of **`main.sql`** is to have a file strictly for user interaction with the DBSM, where all of the defined tools just described can be found and run.
+* **This projects files are split into two parts: `RetailDBMS.sql`, and `main.sql`.** The purpose of **`RetailDBMS.sql`** is to have a file where all Data Definition Language (DDL) and back-end structure for the DBMS is located: database/table creations, data import/cleaning, and definitions for triggers/views/stored procedures.
+The purpose of **`main.sql`** is to have a file strictly for user interaction with the DBMS, where all of the defined tools just described can be found and run.

 ---
 ### Project Order: